Sustainable growth report 2024

 TRANSPARENCY

-The goals and actions set out in our Governance roadmap and detailed in this chapter aim to strengthen transparency across our organisation.
-Increasing transparency builds trust and engagement among our colleagues, enhances our attractiveness to new talent, and reinforces our commitment to stakeholders.
+The goals and actions set out in our Governance roadmap and detailed in this chapter are focused on strengthening transparency across our organisation.
+Transparency is essential to building trust, supporting informed decision-making and fostering engagement among our colleagues, while reinforcing our accountability to customers, partners and other stakeholders.

 Marine Assurance

-We place a strong emphasis on continuous training, effective communication, and cultivating a safety-first culture.
-By ensuring our crew is well-prepared and informed, we strengthen their ability to respond effectively to risks.
+At the same time, human factors remain equally important.
+We continue to place strong emphasis on continuous training, effective communication and a safety-first mindset.
+By ensuring our crews are well prepared and informed, we strengthen their ability to respond effectively to risk.

-Our Marine Assurance department supports seafaring colleagues before, during and after inspections, collaborating with colleagues from various onshore departments.
-Clear awareness of required actions and open access to information are key to implementing effective mitigations.
-The shared commitment to improve across the company is crucial in maintaining our reputation as a reliable and trustworthy partner.
+Our Marine Services team supports seafaring colleagues before, during and after inspections, working closely with various onshore departments.
+Clear awareness of required actions and open access to information are key to implementing effective mitigations and maintaining our reputation as a reliable and trusted partner.

 Anti-corruption

-As members of the Maritime Anti-Corruption Network (MACN), we are committed to raising integrity standards across the maritime industry.
-We actively contribute by reporting incidents, sharing experiences, and participating in MACN-led seminars.
-Our Payment in Kinds policy, included in our policy booklet and published on both BASSnet and our intranet, outlines a clear zero-tolerance stance towards bribery.
-Ahead of operations in high-risk areas, we proactively brief agents and Masters, emphasising that our company will not engage in any form of payment or bribery.
+As members of the Maritime Anti-Corruption Network (MACN), we remain committed to raising integrity standards across the maritime industry.
+We actively contribute by reporting incidents, sharing experiences and participating in MACN-led seminars.
+Our Payment of Kinds policy sets out a clear zero-tolerance approach to bribery and corruption.
+Ahead of operations in high-risk areas, we proactively brief agents and Masters, reinforcing that Anthony Veder does not engage in any form of improper payments or bribery.

-To reinforce this policy, each vessel displays a letter at the accommodation entrance, signed by our CEO, stating that giving or receiving gifts, money, or other benefits is strictly prohibited.
-This visible commitment serves as a daily reminder to uphold ethical business conduct.
-We also share real-life examples from our vessels on the intranet to further highlight our stance and raise awareness.
+To further reinforce this policy, each vessel displays a letter at the accommodation entrance, signed by our CEO, stating that giving or receiving gifts, money or other benefits is strictly prohibited.
+This visible commitment serves as a daily reminder of our standards for ethical business conduct.

 Introducing new HR system Radiant fleet onboard